Program Description and Purpose Statement

 Resident Learning Experiences

 The primary base for the residency program is at Dell Children’s Medical Center of Central Texas (a large tertiary care academic teaching institution with a Level IV Neonatal Intensive Care Unit and a Level I Trauma Center).
-Residents also have the opportunity to complete rotations at our adult academic teaching hospital, four of our community hospitals and our psychiatric hospital.
+Residents also have the opportunity to complete rotations at our adult academic teaching hospital and four of our community hospitals.
 Residents complete 12 one month rotations (including orientation).
 After completing the orientation month, residents are offered the following experiences:

 - Pediatric Hematology/Oncology